giantswarm/docs/src/content/advanced/spot-instances/_index.md

 ---
-linkTitle: Spot instances
+linkTitle: Spot instances/VMs
-title: Spot instances and spot VMs
+title: Spot instances and spot virtual machines
-description: Spot instances (also called low-priority VMs on Azure) are a simple way to save on compute cost, if your use case permits it.
-Here you find documentation for using them with Giant Swarm Kubernetes clusters, both on AWS and Microsoft Azure.
+description: AWS spot instances and Azure spot virtual machines are a simple way to save on compute cost, if your use case permits it.
+Here you find documentation for using them with Giant Swarm Kubernetes clusters.
 weight: 40
 menu:
   main: